lukecav/awesome-beaver-builder/README.md

 * [Expandable Row for Beaver Builder](https://wordpress.org/plugins/expandable-row-for-beaver-builder/)
 * [WPD BB Additions](https://wordpress.org/plugins/wpd-bb-additions/)

-Also see the Beaver Builder Team's [Recommended Plugins List](https://www.wpbeaverbuilder.com/knowledge-base/recommended-plugins/) for common helpful plugins that work well with Beaver Builder.

 ## Layouts
 Have you designed a layout you'd like to share?
 Shoot me a link!